-Taryn Allen: Their actions gave me something to aspire to, and their willingness to share feedback gave me the insight I needed to shift and grow.
+Taryn Allen: Their actions gave me something to aspire to and their willingness to share feedback gave me the insight I needed to shift and grow.
 I’ve noticed with myself and women in general, we tend to downplay our efforts and ultimately our impact.
-My role models have helped me recognize and appreciate the magnitude of my achievements.
+My role models have helped me recognise and appreciate the magnitude of my achievements.
 They have reminded me of the value I bring and helped me in creating a growth mindset.
-Nothing is out of my grasp; I create my reality, and realizing how “boss” I am was the greatest influence my role models had on my life.
+Nothing is out of my grasp; I create my reality and realising how “boss” I am was the greatest influence my role models had on my life.
 Their impact inspired me to pay it forward and offer that type of feedback to others, especially with women.

 How do you feel you’ve made an impact on other women in risk?